nobl9/terraform-n9-export-aws/README.md

 # Other available variables.

-# Specify the desired name for the role which gives Nobl9 access to the created bucket
+# Specify the desired name for the role, which gives Nobl9 access to the created bucket,
-# when omitted default: nobl9-exporter is used.
+# when omitted default name: nobl9-exporter is used.
 iam_role_to_assume_by_nobl9_name = "<NAME_OF_CREATED_ROLE_FOR_N9>" # Default is nobl9-exporter.
 ```